Cycle along the stunning Amalfi Coast & Sorrento

 To get to Ravello is a challenge apart.
 Located at only 1 km. from the coast, it towers above the Mediterranean at an impressing 370 metres.
-A ride of about 5 km., with a maximum grade of almost 35% will take you from sea level to the central square.
-Time for a drink!
+A ride of about 5 km., with a maximum grade of almost 35% will take you from sea level to the central square, where you’ll deserve a cool drink!

 Bike challenges – some of our favourite routes

 One of the most memorable aspects of cycling along the Amalfi Coast are the high mountains next to the sea.
 There’s something special about riding along cliff tops above the beach and then zigzagging up to almost a 1000 m. within sight of the sea.
 Especially when you’ll pass the statue of the legendary Fausto Coppi, from where you can enjoy stunning views of the cliffs and beaches from above.